karishmacsp/zoho-cms/README.md

 # Zoho-contact-app
-clone the website to your ide from git install latest node js software in the command line type npm i now type npm start
+1.clone the website to your ide from git
+2.install latest node js software
+3.in the command line type npm i
+4.now type npm start